Lessons for New Churches - 2nd Edition

 This Second Edition concludes with 3 additional studies on aspects of evangelism from 1 Corinthians, reflecting the central importance of declaring the good news of Jesus through the life of a new church.

-Sample questions from this study guide:
+Sample questions from this set of Bible studies:

 1. Write a one sentence definition of “church.”
 Share your definition with someone sitting near you.